LinuxLibrary/provisioning/docker/notes/LA-notes/01-Basics/03-Docker-Images.md

  https://docs.docker.com/engine/userguide/
 ```

-> We can run the container also with the IMAGE ID as well and it will also does the same.
+> WE CAN RUN THE CONTAINERS ALSO WITH THE IMAGE ID AS WELL AND IT WILL ALSO DOES THE SAME.

 - Now let us get the ***centos*** image.
 If we don't mention the tag by default it will pull the latest version of the image.
 But if we want a specific version then we need to mention the tag of the image.